 A practical approach is to apply the three lines of defense principle to the use of entertainment and the offer and receipt of goods and entertainment.
 The first level is for general approval by the compliance department.
 The second requires compliance and a director.
 The third and final line of defense is an annual total allowance, which if exceeded, must be approved by the board.

-While the FCA identified that many firms had failed to establish an adequate framework for identifying and managing conflicts of interests, the regulator also found a strong correlation between a firm’s culture and its ability to recognise conflicts of interest.
-Organisations aiming to stay ahead of regulatory scrutiny and enforcements would be well advised to consider how to involve their operational and customerfacing staff in creating a more sustainable and engrained line of action for managing conflicts of interest between their organisation and their customers.
+While the FCA identified that many firms had failed to establish an adequate framework for identifying and managing conflicts of interests, the regulator also found a strong correlation between a firm’s culture and its ability to recognize conflicts of interest.
+Organizations aiming to stay ahead of regulatory scrutiny and enforcements would be well advised to consider how to involve their operational and customer-facing staff in creating a more sustainable and engrained line of action for managing conflicts of interest between their organization and their customers.
 The tone for a constructive culture must not only be set at the top, but also supported by investment into maintaining and enforcing this culture through a three-pronged approach encompassing awareness, training and simple-to-follow, well-documented and regularly reviewed processes and procedures.